How do I take pancreatic enzyme supplements?

 The dose of pancreatic enzyme supplements that you need will depend on your own situation.
 For example, any surgery you have had, which part of your pancreas has been affected by the pancreatic cancer, other medications that you may be taking, and what you are eating.

 Speak to your doctor, nurse or dietitian about what dose of enzymes to take.
 A normal dose to start with may be 50,000 units for a main meal and 25,000 units for snacks or milky drinks.
 This can be increased if you need to – for example, if you still have symptoms.
 Most people will need to increase the amount of enzymes from this starting dose.
+If you have been taking Creon 40,000, read more about the supply of these capsules.

 This may sound like a lot of enzymes.
 But it’s not actually as much as the pancreas would normally produce.
 For example, during and after a small meal, the pancreas may produce more than 720,000 units.